 As a family business, we are keen to share our passion for olive oil making and everything that it entails.
-From farming to pressing, it all takes place in the surroundings of the beautiful Sierra Nevada Natural and National Parks and that is another reason we have open our facilities to visitors for some time now in our Oleotourism activities.
-We operate under the European Charter for Sustainable Tourism and are members of Europarc and Spain’s Ecotourism Club.
+From farming to pressing, it all takes place in the surroundings of the beautiful Sierra Nevada Natural and National Parks.
+That is another reason we have open our facilities to visitors for some time now in our Oleotourism activities.
+Besides, we operate under the European Charter for Sustainable Tourism and are members of Europarc and Spain’s Ecotourism Club.
 We believe in sustainability and, to quote directly from our stated company values, “work for the preservation of our surroundings and traditions”.
 Our tours aim to offer our guests a learning experience in which to feel part of our company for one day.
 Our Tours are structured as follows.

 1.- We welcome our visitors at the mill in Dílar , a small town just 12 km from Granada city, in the foothills of the Sierra Nevada Natural Park.

-2.- We take you to see the grove where the mill is situated and take a walk through while discussing farming, growing the trees and the importance of the fruit when making an EVOO.
-We explain environmentally friendly practices used by our mill and farm businesses and, depending on the time of year, look or even take part in some of the work taking place in the fields (harvest, pruning etc.).
+2.- We take you to see the grove where the mill is situated.
+Then take a walk through while discussing farming, growing the trees and the importance of the fruit when making an EVOO.
+We explain environmentally friendly practices used by our mill and farm businesses.
+Depending on the time of year, look or even take part in some of the work taking place in the fields (harvest, pruning etc.).

 Again, we highlight environmental concerns within the industry and how we deal with them to minimise our CO2 and hydric footprint.